Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Introduction

-Since any ruled surface has $b_2^+ = 1$, Theorem \ref{main-} implies the first statement of Theorem \ref{main}.
-However, to get the second part of Theorem \ref{main}, we need a different approach for the proof of the first part of Theorem \ref{main}.
-We need to study the change of the reduced symplectic form $\omega_t$ and the Euler class $e$ on $H^2(M_{red})$ when $\omega_t$ and $e$ pass through the critical level.
+Since any ruled surface has $b_2^+ = 1$, Theorem~\ref{main-} implies the first statement of Theorem~\ref{main}.
+However, to get the second part of Theorem~\ref{main}, we need a different approach for the proof of the first part of Theorem~\ref{main}.
+We need to study the change of the reduced symplectic form $\omega_t$ and the Euler class~$e$ on $H^2(M_{\red})$ when $\omega_t$ and $e$ pass through a critical level.

-Note that if the action is semifree, Hamiltonian, and $M^{S^1}$ consists of surfaces, then the reduced space $M_{red}$ with respect to the moment map is always diffeomorphic to an $S^2$-bundle over $\Sigma_g$.
-Therefore Theorem \ref{main} actually gives a necessary and sufficient condition for a symplectic action to be Hamiltonian.
-Indeed, if all fixed components in the non-extremal level of the moment map is of codimension $4$, the diffeomorphism type of the reduced space does not change when passing through that critical level.
-Moreover, the reduced space at the critical level also becomes a smooth manifold.(See \cite{MD} or \cite{GS}.)
-Therefore in order to find the diffeomorphism type of $M_{red}$, it is enough to look at the reduced space near the minimum.
-The regular level near the minimum is an $S^3$-bundle over the minimum, so $M_{red}$ is a ruled surface.
+Note that if the action is semifree, Hamiltonian, and $M^{S^1}$ consists of surfaces, then any reduced space $M_{\red}$ with respect to the moment map is diffeomorphic to an $S^2$-bundle over $\Sigma_g$.
+Indeed, if all fixed components in non-extremal levels of the moment map are of codimension~$4$, the diffeomorphism type of the reduced space does not change when passing through a critical level.
+Moreover, the reduced space at a critical level is a smooth manifold.
+(See \cite{MD} or \cite{GS}.)
+Therefore in order to find the diffeomorphism type of $M_{\red}$, it is enough to look at the reduced space near the minimum.
+The regular level near the minimum is an $S^3$-bundle over the minimum, so $M_{\red}$ is a ruled surface.

-To prove Theorem \ref{main}, we use the fact that each fixed surface is a symplectic submanifold of the reduced space at the level in which the fixed surface lies.
-This will be treated in Section 5 and Section 6.
+To prove Theorem~\ref{main}, we use the fact that each fixed surface is a symplectic submanifold of the reduced space at the level in which the fixed surface lies.
+This will be treated in Section~\ref{Semifree $S^1$ actions} and Section~\ref{proof for nontrivial}.